 I now have a picture imprinted in my mind of the views from Poulstone towards the river on a January morning.
 It is made up of bright orange skies, clouds stretched out like dough allowing the morning sun to peep through the gaps.
-A blanket of water reflecting the overhanging trees and clouds, the green beach of paddock touching the spread of the river.
+A blanket of water over the front paddock reflects the overhanging trees and clouds.
+Birds and rabbits playing on the green beach of paddock touching the spread of the river.

 We are grateful to Malvern Bhavan group for volunteering to do some work in the garden for a few hours as a part of their retreat.
-This has helped Poulstone catch up on the outdoor garden work and also turned out to be a fun and rewarding part of their retreat.
-If any retreat would like to spend some of its time helping out in the garden, please let us know.
+This has helped Poulstone catch up on the outdoor garden work and turned out to be a fun and rewarding part of their retreat.
+If any retreat would like to spend some of its time helping in the garden, please let us know.
 We can prepare a small schedule of outdoor garden works for your group.

 With much love